qtjefferies/naive-bayes-project-tutorial/README.md

 # Naive Bayes Project Tutorial
 <!-- endhide -->

-- In this project we should follow the instructions carefully because this is a brief introduction to NLP and how to deal with semtniment analysis.
+- In this project we should follow the instructions carefully because this is a brief introduction to NLP and how to deal with sentiment analysis.

 - Of course, we'll handle it with Naive Bayes.